DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

  # Working Of Solar panel Tracker

- * The Sun tracking solar panel consists of two LDRs, solar panel and a servo motor and ATmega328 Micro controller.
+ * The Sun tracking solar panel consists of two LDRs, a solar panel, a servo motor, and an ATmega328 Microcontroller.
- * Two light dependent resistors are arranged on the edges of the solar panel.
+ * Two light-dependent resistors are arranged on the edges of the solar panel.
- * Light dependent resistors produce low resistance when light falls on them.
-The servo motor connected to the panel rotates the panel in the direction of Sun.
+ * Light-dependent resistors produce low resistance when light falls on them.
+The servo motor connected to the panel rotates the panel in the direction of the Sun.
- * Panel is arranged in such a way that light on two LDRs is compared and panel is rotated towards LDR which have high intensity i.e. low resistance compared to other.
+ * Panel is arranged in such a way that light on two LDRs is compared and the panel is rotated towards LDR which have high intensity i.e. low resistance compared to other.
- * Servo motor rotates the panel at certain angle.
+ * Servo motor rotates the panel at a certain angle.
- * When the intensity of the light falling on right LDR is more, panel slowly moves towards right and if intensity on the left LDR is more, panel slowly moves towards left.
+ * When the intensity of the light falling on the right LDR is more, the panel slowly moves towards the right and if intensity on the left LDR is more, the panel slowly moves  towards the left.
- * In the noon time, Sun is ahead and intensity of light on both the panels is same.
-In such cases, panel is constant and there is no rotation.
+ * In the noontime, Sun is ahead and the intensity of light on both the panels is the same.
+In such cases, the panel is constant and there is no rotation.
 -------------------------------------------------------------------------------

  ## High Level Requirement :